 After moving to Vancouver, BC, Elyse went on to complete her Bachelor of Music degree in Violin Performance at the University of British Columbia, under the tutelage of Jasper Wood.
 Today she performs regularly with the Black Dog String Quartet, in addition to freelancing with many other ensembles.

 An experienced orchestral musician, Elyse won her first professional symphony orchestra position at the age of 19, and has spent her whole adult life performing regularly with various orchestras in British Columbia and Washington state.
-She is a longtime member of the Kamloops Symphony and is Concertmaster of the Plastic Acid Orchestra, a Vancouver-based professional symphony orchestra sought after for its versatility.
-The PAO recently performed with Legend of Zelda: Symphony of the Goddesses to a sold-out Queen Elizabeth Theatre, and has been invited to reprise this performance in the fall of 2016 in both Vancouver and Edmonton.
+She is Assistant Concertmaster of the Kamloops Symphony and is Concertmaster of the Plastic Acid Orchestra, a Vancouver-based professional symphony orchestra sought after for its versatility.
+The PAO has performed several times with Legend of Zelda: Symphony of the Goddesses to a sold-out Queen Elizabeth Theatre, and has been featured at the Vancouver International Jazz Festival.

 Elyse enjoys a highly varied musical career.
-She has appeared on stage and in recordings with a wide range of artists, including Rod Stewart, Michael Buble, Kanye West, Marianas Trench, Bleeding Through, Video Games Live, 54-40, The Album Leaf, Fiora, Tambura Rasa, Ninjaspy, Jordan Klassen, Dominique Fricot, and many others, and has completed several concert tours in Europe, the United States, and Canada with various artists.
+She has appeared on stage and in recordings with a wide range of artists, including Rod Stewart, Michael Buble, Kanye West, Marianas Trench, The New Pornographers, Bleeding Through, Video Games Live, 54-40, The Album Leaf, Fiora, Tambura Rasa, Ninjaspy, Jordan Klassen, Dominique Fricot, and many others, and has completed several concert tours in Europe, the United States, and Canada with various artists.
 She also performs and records often for television shows, films, and theatre productions.
-Current projects include classical crossover act Vivace, avant-garde pop-rock ensemble Strength of Materials, and acclaimed “exotic symphonic rock” group The Living, of which Elyse is a founding member.
+Current and past projects include classical crossover act Vivace, avant-garde pop-rock ensemble Strength of Materials, and acclaimed “exotic symphonic rock” group The Living, of which Elyse was a founding member.